robotpy/robotpy-docs/frameworks/magicbot.rst

 - ``DISABLED`` - If True, don't allow this mode to be selected
 - ``DEFAULT`` - If True, this is the default autonomous mode selected

+You cannot access injected variables from component constructors.
+If you need to do so you can implement a ``setup`` function, which will be called after variables have been injected.

 If you build your autonomous mode using the :class:`AutonomousStateMachine <magicbot.state_machine.AutonomousStateMachine>` class, it makes it easier to build more expressive autonomous modes that are easier to reason about.